josejimenezluna/delfta/README.md

 ### Installation via Docker

+A CUDA-enabled container can be pulled from [DockerHub](https://hub.docker.com/r/josejimenezluna/delfta).

-We also provide a CUDA-enabled Dockerfile for future reproducibility.
-Build the container by
+We also provide a Dockerfile for manual builds:

 ```bash
 docker build -t delfta .